its-dibo/todo-app/README.md

 - NodeJs
 - Angular v17
 - NestJs
+- Fastify (for the API server) and Express for SSR
 - TypeORM
 - MongoDb / postgreSQL (both are supported)
 - Swagger (for API documenting)